gaps-closure/gaps-closure.github.io/docs/C/03-02-models.md

 ### Assumptions

 The solver currently makes a number of simplifying assumptions about the specification, as it is currently in development.
-I document those assumptions here.
+We document those assumptions here.

 The simplified specification, explained below, has the following form: